 At our Lighthouse Drug Detox Clinic in Essex and our Harley Street drug clinic in London, we specialise in all kinds of drug detoxes and rehabilitation.

-Our Lighthouse rehab, situated by the beach in Essex, provides the perfect residential luxury surroundings and healing environment in which you can safely detox from drugs.
+Our residential drug detox clinic situated near London, by the beach in Essex, provides the perfect residential luxury surroundings and healing environment in which you can safely detox from drugs.
 All the while you will be under the watchful eye of our expert medical and therapeutic clinical team.

 We fully understand how drug addiction can affect an individual and consequently their family too.
 We know that it is not a choice, and that with the correct treatment, drug addiction can be halted through detox and abstinence maintained from there.